Hilston Park: History

 Hilston House was for many years the principal estate and mansion in the parish of St. Maughans.
 In the 17th and 18th centuries it was the residence of the Needham family, although Henry Milbourne, an important 17th century magistrate of the county, is also reported to have lived here at one time.
 Sebastian Needham is said to have been buried at Skenfrith, on 26 March 1723, having fathered nine children.
 The house remained in the family, who were Catholic, for four generations.
 Following this stable period of ownership, accounting for about a century, the estate then changed hands a considerable number of times within the next 70 years.
 It was eventually sold by John Needham, a barrister of Gray's Inn, to Sir William Pilkington when Needham moved to Somerset.
 Pilkington sold it to James Jones of the Graig, who sold it to Sir Robert Brownrigg, G.C.B. a distinguished officer in the Peninsular War.
 He died on 27 May 1833, aged 76 years and his monument may be seen on the south wall of St. Maughan's Church.
 After his death the house was sold to Thomas Coates of Lancashire.
 Shortly afterwards, on 12 September 1838, the house was destroyed by fire.

 It was then sold to George Cave, a banker of Bristol, who was responsible for building a new Palladian mansion which remains today.
 He sold it to Alfred Crawshay, who sold it to John Hamilton who finally completed the building.
-His son, Captain Pryce Hamilton, brother to Alice Mary Sinclair, seems to have added considerably to the Hilston Estate and it appears that he also purchased Norton Court, Skenfrith from Henry Somerset, 8th Duke of Beaufort, and bought Skenfrith Mill and Lower Dyffryn House, Grosmont around 1870.
+His only son, Captain Pryce Bowman Hamilton, brother to Alice Mary Sinclair, seems to have added considerably to the Hilston Estate and it appears that he also purchased Norton Court, Skenfrith from Henry Somerset, 8th Duke of Beaufort, and bought Skenfrith Mill and Lower Dyffryn House, Grosmont around 1870.